cse110-sp24-group5/cse110-sp24-group5/README.md

 ## Testing

-1. **Codacy Tests**:
-    * ...

-2. **Unit Tests**:
+1. **Unit Tests**:
     * Run all unit tests in the directory using:
         * `npm run unitTests`

     * Run a specific E2E test file in the directory using:
         * `npm run unitTests -- <path to file>`

-3. **E2E Tests**: We created a variety of comprehensive E2E tests to ensure that there are no issues or bugs in our application following any possible action a user could take.
+2. **E2E Tests**: We created a variety of comprehensive E2E tests to ensure that there are no issues or bugs in our application following any possible action a user could take.
     * List of our testing suites:
         * `home-page.e2e.js` which tests our homepage
         * `dev-journal.e2e.js` which tests our developer journal feature